-5.1 Blasting Pressure (pilot regulator)
+5.1 Blasting Pressure (pilot regulator) - Figure 16

-- 5.1.1 The pilot pressure regulator, (located left of the view window) enables the user to adjust blasting pressure to suit the application.
+5.1.1 The pilot pressure regulator, located on the top front-edge of the cabinet, enables the user to adjust blasting pressure to suit the application.
 The suitable pressure for most purposes is about 80 psi.
-Lower pressures may be required on delicate substrates and will reduce media breakdown.
+Lower pressures may be required on delicate substrates, and will reduce media breakdown.
 Higher pressure may be required for difficult blasting jobs on durable substrates, but will increase media breakdown.
-Optimal production can only be achieved when pressure is carefully monitored. - 5.1.2 When blasting below 40 psi, first pressurize the blast machine at 40 psi and then turn the pressure to the required setting before blasting the part.
+Optimal production can only be achieved when pressure is carefully monitored.

+5.1.2 When blasting below 40 psi, first pressurize the blast machine at 40 psi, and then turn the pressure to the required setting before blasting the part.
 If the initial pressure is below 40 psi, the pop-up valve may not seal.

 5.1.3 Pressure registers on the gauge only while blasting.
+While holding the nozzle securely, adjust air pressure at the pilot regulator.

-To adjust pressure, begin blasting and hold the nozzle securely with the right hand.
-Use the left hand to unlock the knob by pulling it out, as shown in Figure 18, Turn it clockwise to increase pressure or counterclockwise to decrease pressure.
+5.1.4 To adjust pressure, unlock the knob by pulling it out, as shown in Figure 16, and turn it clockwise to increase pressure or counter-clockwise to decrease pressure.
 Once operating pressure is set, push the knob in to lock it and maintain the setting.
-NOTE: The operator may find it easier to adjust pressure if the knob is unlocked before blasting and when pressure is set, stop blasting to lock the knob.

-5.2 Media Metering (media flow) - Figure 19
+5.2 Media Metering (media flow) - Figure 17